uwplse/pumpkin-pi/README.md

 **Coming here from the latest arXiv draft?
 The documentation below is meant for users and is a bit out of date.
-The arXiv draft code guide can be found in [GUIDE.md](./GUIDE.md).**
+The arXiv draft code guide can be found [here](./GUIDE.md).**

 This is DEVOID, a plugin for automatic discovery of and lifting across certain equivalences between types in Coq.